Feel-ix-343/Feel-ix-343/README.md

   - 2023: making a markdown language server to use my Obsidian vault in Neovim
   - 2024: pivoted to the second most popular markdown language server on github
 - August 2024: organizing more knowledge, [Exa Web Search](https://exa.ai)
-  - August 2024: making hybrid search from scratch to beat google
+  - January 2025: made web scale hybrid search from scratch in rust
-  - January 2025: finding 20x bigger index to beat google
-  - April 2025: hybrid search + bigger index beat google on popular things
+  - April 2025: found/shipped a 20x bigger index that beat google on popular queries
-  - May 2025: freshness/query-interpretation engine
+  - May 2025: led freshness/query-interpretation engine development
-  - June 2025: fastest search api (350ms)
+  - June 2025: made a distributed profiler to ship the fastest search api in the world
-  - August 2025: 6x faster reranker
-  - September 2025: created e[x](https://x.com/ExaAILabs/status/1971264749062193588)a[-code](https://exa.ai/blog/exa-code)
+  - September 2025: led e[x](https://x.com/ExaAILabs/status/1971264749062193588)a[-code](https://exa.ai/blog/exa-code) development
+  - lately I've been exploring why web search is so dumb